electron/electron/docs/api/app.md

 * `event` Event
 * `url` String

 Emitted when the user wants to open a URL with the application.
-The URL scheme must be registered to be opened by your application.
+Your application's Info.plist file must define the url scheme within the `CFBundleURLTypes` key, and set `NSPrincipalClass` to `AtomApplication`.

 You should call `event.preventDefault()` if you want to handle this event.